 I’ve been handicapping horse races, thoroughbreds and trotters, since the early 1970s when I started going to the racetrack with my grandfather Morris.
 He loved the racetrack, especially wagering horses at the harness track just a few miles west of our home at the end of 8 Mile Road.
 There’s something really exciting about betting money, and then watching the horse you picked, race around a track with other horses, and then win by a nose, or lose by a mile.
 It’s also a great way to have a fun evening, with dinner at the clubhouse, and betting few dollars on horse racing with a chance to make some money, maybe enough to pay for dinner.
 You should have seen that big smile on my grandfather's face when he won.
 I'll never forget that.
 He just loved to gamble.
 We’d win a few races (not enough to pay for dinner), and lose a few more, but it was exciting.
 I remember he would sometimes ask a friend at the track for racing tips, and then he'd head to the wagering window to place his bet.
 It must be something in my genes because I was there with my grandfather at least one evening every week when the track was open betting on the horses.

 It only takes 8 minutes per race (about 1 minute per horse) to enter 13 most important items from the racing form including POST POSITION, SPEED RATINGS and VARIANT, ODDS, 1/2 or 3/4 POSITIONS, STRETCH POSITIONS and FINISH POSITIONS.
 A time adjustment factor corrects for different race lengths.
 Enter data for one horse at a time.
 Calculates a rating in seconds.
 Documentation included.
+It doesn't store data because it's not necessary.
+It's a speed and recency system that looks at the last 3 races to make its predictions.
 Works in any PC running Windows Vista, 95, 98, 2000, Me, XP and Windows 7/8.
 Windows Advanced Thoroughbred System #WINA210 - now just $29.95.
 ORDER NOW!
 VIEW CART/CHECKOUT

 Return Policy-15 Day Money Back Guarantee